timescale/promscale_extension/DEVELOPMENT.md

 ## Updating public API documentation

 Our CI validates `./docs/sql-api.md` is up to date.
-If you added a new function you can update it by running `make gendoc`.
-By default it will use the devenv container.
+If you added a new function you can update it by running `make dev-gendoc`.
+Note: it relies on the devcontainer.

 ## Testing